Tony Tucker: 1980 Olympics

 Since 1979 Tony Tucker anticipated participating in the Moscow Olympics.
 Tucker was an alternate for the United States Olympic Team for the 1980 Summer Olympics (Lee Roy Murphy qualified as the prime.)
 President Jimmy Carter ordered to boycott the Olympics, which led the U.S. Team to cancel its participation in the Olympics, instead it embarked on a series of exhibitions in Europe.
-On March 14, 1980, en route to Poland, their plane Polish Airlines IL-62 crashed near Warsaw, with the U.S. boxing team aboard, consisting of 22 boxers, there were no survivors.
+On March 14, 1980, en route to Poland, the U.S. boxing team's flight crashed near Warsaw with no survivors.
 Several people, including Tony Tucker, missed the flight and stayed in the United States due to various reasons, in Tucker's case an injury sustained just prior to the accident.
 At that point Tucker became religious, believing that God spared his life for a purpose, in order for him to become the heavyweight champion of the world.
 Shortly thereafter Tucker turned pro.

 Tucker finished his amateur career having 121 fights under his belt, with a record of 115–6.